 In this guide you will learn:

-The corpus CLaSSES can be fully accessed by clicking the Search button and selecting the corpus of interest: Rome and Italy, Roman Britain, or Egypt and Eastern Mediterranean.
-It is also possible to search the whole corpus (by selecting Cross-corpora).
+The corpus CLaSSES can be fully accessed by clicking the Search button and selecting the corpus of interest: Rome and Italy, Roman Britain, Egypt and Eastern Mediterranean or Sardinia.
+It is also possible to search the whole corpus by selecting Advanced search (for registered users only; see below).
 The sections can be also accessed from the map in the Homepage, which shows the number and the geograohic disctribution of the texts included in the database.
 All the words contained in each corpus are reported, together with information about the language, the typology of the inscription or the letter, its dating, its place of provenance, and many linguistic features (see below for further details).
-It is possible to use and combine search filters to perform simple queries on the corpus selected by using the drop down buttons in the upper part of the page:
+It is possible to use and combine search filters to perform simple queries on the corpus selected by using the drop-down buttons in the upper part of the page:

 Figure 1.
 The query options available in the Search page.